amarkmcconn/AnimalShelterAPi.Solution/README.md

 * Use the Post option and enter the URL  <http://localhost:5005/api/AuthManagement/Login>
 * Select Body – Radio Button - raw – Drop Down - JSON
-* enter the email and password that created on the previous step
+* enter the email and password that was created on in the previous steps

 ```
 {